The Ponderosa Rural Therapeutic Centre was established by a group of people who wanted to help bridge the gap between

 After acquiring a degree in Welfare of Animal Collections at Myerscough College, Ryan joined our team as a full-time reptile keeper.
 With his specialist knowledge and experience the Reptile House has been updated and there are many new species to be seen.

 ‘For me, working at Ponderosa boils down to four distinct things.
-Firstly and most importantly is that get to fulfil my dream of being a dedicated reptile keeper, working with snakes, lizards and insects.
+Firstly and most importantly is that I get to fulfil my dream of being a dedicated reptile keeper, working with snakes, lizards and insects.
 Secondly, I finally get to work with my favourite animal, the Asian short clawed otter, which allows me to use my experience in animal training and behaviour to clicker and target train the otters, something that I have always wanted to do and get a great deal of enjoyment out of.
 Third is that I get to use my distinction in enclosure design to constantly update and improve the animals habitats.
 And finally I can use my creative thinking to come up with new enrichment ideas for all the animals I get to work with.’

 Ebony has a degree in equine science and management in addition to owning two of her own horses at home.
 Since joining Ponderosa in April 2017 Ebony has developed the fitness regimes of the horses we keep here, and having already gained previous experience with riding for the disabled this makes her a brilliant attribute to the Ponderosa team.

-When she isn’t preparing feeds or mucking out you can find her doing pony rides for our customers, with our working horses Bernie, Katie and Willow.
+When she isn’t preparing feeds or mucking out you can find her working with our horses such as Bernie, Katie and Willow.
 Although retired horse, Foxy is her personal favourite!

 Ebony spends her days not only with the horses, but looking after our Soay sheep as well.